 What is age-related macular degeneration?

 Age-related macular degeneration (AMD) is a progressive disease that causes blurry, distorted vision by affecting the macula, which is a tiny dark spot at the back of the eye.
 It’s the leading cause of central vision loss in Americans ages 50 and older.
-To simulate AMD, cover your left eye with your left hand.
-Now, make a fist with your right hand and hold it in front of your right eye.
-This is how Eyehealth Northwest describes AMD; the central vision is obscured while the peripheral vision remains intact.

 There are two main types of AMD: dry and wet.
 Dry AMD occurs when degenerative proteins, also called drusen, deposit themselves inside the retina.
 In wet AMD, the more serious of the two conditions, blood vessels behind the retina begin to leak blood and other fluids.
+Both occur in the later stages of the disease.

 You can reduce your risks for AMD if you: